-Periodic vs. Perpetual Inventory Systems – Pros and Cons of Each
+Periodic vs. Perpetual Inventory Systems – Pros & Cons of Each

-Depending on the size of the business, managers must determine whether a periodic inventory or a perpetual inventory system is optimal.
+Depending on the size and complexity of your business, you’ll likely need to choose between a periodic or perpetual inventory system.

 What is a Periodic Inventory System?